Mitigating Extrinsic Gender Bias for Bangla Classification Tasks: Bias vs Accuracy Trade off

 \section{Bias vs Accuracy Trade off}

 Bias mitigation techniques can impact the accuracy of Bangla pre-trained language models (PLMs) in various ways.
 Token Masking (TM) is particularly effective at completely removing bias, but this often comes at the cost of reduced accuracy in certain tasks, highlighting a trade-off between bias reduction and model performance.
-Fine-tuning with Original and Augmented Data (FOA) shows stronger bias elimination compared to Joint Loss Optimization (JLO), but JLO consistently delivers better overall accuracy.
-JLO strikes a balance, reducing bias while maintaining high accuracy, making it a more reliable choice in scenarios where both fairness and performance are crucial.
-In addition, the task-specific nature of these models means that bias mitigation techniques may perform differently across tasks like sentiment analysis, toxicity detection, and hate speech detection.
-Figure \ref{fig:bva} visualizes the trade-offs between accuracy and bias across these tasks, helping to better understand the impact of each technique.
+FOD achieves the highest accuracy, but fails to reduce bias effectively compared to other methods like FOA, CSD, NonRandSymKL\_M, AvgSymKL\_MF, RandSymKL.
+RandSymKL strikes a balance, reducing bias while maintaining high accuracy, making it a more reliable choice in scenarios where both fairness and performance are crucial.
+Figure \ref{fig:bva} visualizes the trade-offs between overall average accuracy and FairScore across these tasks.